 |Summer||April 15 of the same year (Only for students already in the United States)|

 The following information will help you prepare for a complete application.
 Please note that the university will not consider incomplete applications.
 All required documents must be submitted for consideration.
 An application may take up to one month (30 days) to process.

 - You may apply online even if you do not yet have all the required documents.
 Once you start the online application, a university ID number will be assigned to you.

-- You might be admitted with unoffical ducuments, but no visa document (I-20 Form) will be issued to you before complete official documents are received.
+- You may be admitted with unofficial documents, but no visa document (I-20 Form) will be issued to you before completed, official documents are received.

 - Application Fee